.

 Always have a meal plan.
 Always.

-Once a Month Cooking system.
+Use the Once a Month Cooking system.

 Keep soup starter jars in the freezer.
 A little leftover this, a little leftover that.
 Nothing is wasted.